Essential knowledge and skills for systematic competitor and market intelligence

 - Managing information overload and assessing the quality and credibility of data.

-- How to implement a competitive intelligence system into your business: success factors, roles, responsibilities, evolution, and CI software.
+- How to implement a competitive intelligence system into your business: success factors, roles, responsibilities, evolution, and competitive/market intelligence software.

 - Protecting your business and intellectual property against corporate crime and espionage.